-His unbuttoned shirt was on fire where the bullet had entered his abdomen.
-His carpet bag was found on a wharf, cut open.
+Police took his body to the station.
+They found his empty valise on a wharf, cut open.
 A horse pistol was found across the street, and the next day a bullet, powder horn and percussion caps were found 60 feet from his body.
 The bullet was wrapped in a handkerchief.

 The Boston Globe reported on his strange behavior the week before.
 He had come to Bridgeport, wandered around the dock and, during dinner at a hotel, zealously protected a satchel that a clerk said was empty.
-Though he had an appointment in New York the next day he hung around Bridgeport instead.
+Though he had an appointment in New York the next day, he hung around Bridgeport instead.

 Some said he killed himself.

-Others pointed out he was on good terms with his family.
-He was a man of sterling character and would never commit suicide.
+Others pointed out he had a good relationship with his family.
+He had a sterling character and would never commit suicide.
 How could he have thrown his gun across the street after he shot himself?

 The insurance companies eventually paid out 50 cents on the dollar.